Floi8 — From Fragmented to Unified Execution

 Partial Channel Failure

 One failed channel used to fail the whole test, hiding which part actually broke.
-I redesigned results to show status per channel, so operators know exactly what to fix.
+I redesigned results to show status per channel, using the same confirmation modal from scoring, but with copy that tells operators exactly which channel failed and which passed.

 New Test Before Software Update